Mic92/sops-nix/README.md

 ## Migrate from pass/krops

-If you have used [pass](https://www.passwordstore.org) before i.e. in [krops](https://github.com/krebs/krops) than you can use the following one-liner to convert all your (plaintext) keys to a yaml structure:
+If you have used [pass](https://www.passwordstore.org) before i.e. in [krops](https://github.com/krebs/krops) than you can use the following one-liner to convert all your secrets to a yaml structure.

 ``` console
 $ for i in *.gpg; do echo "$(basename $i .gpg): |\n$(pass $(dirname $i)/$(basename $i .gpg)| sed 's/^/  /')"; done
 ```

+Copy the output to the editor you have opened with sops.